 Ingredients

-Onions take about 10-12 hours in the food dehydrator, but red onions take less time than others.
+Onions usually take 8 to 12 hours in the food dehydrator, but red onions take less time than others.

 A white onion will give you want a crispier texture.
 I like how red onions rehydrate better, but it is up to you which ones you want to use.